acmanderson/content-aware-santa/README.md

     * On macOS these can be installed together with [Homebrew](https://brew.sh/) by running `brew install imagemagick@6 --with-liblqr`.

 ## Usage
-After installing dependencies, the service can be run locally with `python app.py`.
+Building `Dockerfile.debian` will result in an image with the service and its dependencies installed.
+This can be done with `run_debian.sh`.
+Alternately, the service can be run locally with `python app.py` after installing its dependencies.
 This starts an HTTP server, and you can begin making requests.
-Requests are `POST`s to the root of the service, e.g. `http://localhost:8080/`, and are JSON blobs with the following fields:
+Requests are `POST`s to the root of the service, e.g. `http://localhost:5000/`, and are JSON blobs with the following fields:

 One of:
 * `image_base64` (string) - base64 string of the image to be rescaled